bitfocus/companion-module-thelightingcontroller/HELP.md

 - Refresh
     - Manual refresh interface state
 - Custom Command (Advanced users only - allows sending a custom TCP command for future-proofing)

+### Feedback

+- **Offline** : Indicates when the Controller software is disconnected, by dimming buttons and setting text to 'Offline'.
+- **Synchronise button colors, by index** : Will synchronise the button colours using the specified button's index.
+Also indicates Offline status.
+(Also indicated when offline)
+- **Synchronise button colors, by position** : Will synchronise the button colours using the specified button's position.
+(Also indicated when offline)
+- **Match fader value** : Will set the button color when the specified fader's value matches a specific value to within the specified tolerance.
+- **Fade with fader value** : Will fade the background color of the button based on the fader's value.